- August 30, 2019

 tNowadays, without the proper software, it’s close to impossible to run a successful business.
 You can either buy a piece of software, subscribe to it or, in case it’s something to drive your business, you can have someone build it from scratch.
 This is where a software development company steps in.
 A team of highly skilled developers accompanied by a great project manager can do wonders for your business – providing you with a killer product that translates your value proposition.
 It’s also a great alternative to hiring in-house developers.
 In simple terms: an external company goes through the intricate process of vetting the right people, training them and applying their experience to make sure you focus on the essentials.

 That’s one of the reasons why the software industry has been in constant growth pretty much since the end of the post-dotcom bubble.
-With easier access to learning different coding languages, the global supply of skilled developers has been rising.
+With easier access to learning different coding languages and start of It outsourcing, the global supply of skilled developers has been rising.
 Additionally, thanks to the advancements in day-to-day technology (e.g. faster internet, smartphones, video calls) companies have become less reluctant to working with offshore software development companies.

 Sounds good, right?…

 Not really, to make justice to this topic, today we’ll also delve into the biggest challenges when it comes to running a software company:

 1. When clients leave you – it has a ripple effect

 Let’s be fair, no business likes losing their clients.
 But professional services businesses share a common trait – they make money on billable hours on a certain project.
 So, if a client (meaning: project) is ended, sometimes even prior to the agreed parting date, your workers can become technically unemployed.
 This hugely impacts your month-to-month revenue.